mitshah1207/avon/README.md

 |Come by|Goes around distant object in a clockwise manner and returns to you| Start in heel position, signal with a swoop and say "come by" round pillar, or object, and he will go round it and come to you.|

 ## Medications
-Sept 2021 - current
+Sept 2021 - current: **Fluoexetine** hidden in banana or dog safe peanut butter.
-Fluoexetine hidden in banana.
 20mg morning, 10mg evening.

-May - Sept 2021 (no longer takes)
-Calming tablets, tryptophan based: 1 tablet with breakfast + 1 tablet at dinner.
+May - Sept 2021 (no longer takes): Calming tablets (tryptophan based) 1 tablet with breakfast + 1 tablet at dinner.
 Valerian Root tablets: 2 tablets at breakfast + 2 tablets at dinner.

 ## Vet